jimmieego/2019devsummit-a11y-slides/Accessible Web Mapping Apps_outline.md

 ## No need to reinvent the wheel

-For semantic netural elements like `<span>` and `<div>`, it is possible to use CSS, JavaScript, and ARIA (we will cover ARIA later) to polyfill the missing semantic information, and to provide some (but not all) of the styling and behaviors associated with a semantic element.
+For semantic neutral elements like `<span>` and `<div>`, it is possible to use CSS, JavaScript, and ARIA (we will cover ARIA later) to polyfill the missing semantic information, and to provide some (but not all) of the styling and behaviors associated with a semantic element.
 That takes a lot more code, a lot more effort, and it usually results in a very brittle implementation compared to that of a native html element.

 HTML semantics are therefore important in two ways: